uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/introduction/classes.rst

-Classes of ML algorithms
+Classes of Machine Learning algorithms
 =========================

-In this section we will cover classes of machine learning algorithms
+This sectiction explains classes of machine learning algorithms